Tulip-Dev/tulip/doc/user/workspace.rst

 .. |icon_list_graph| image:: _images/icon_list_graph.png
     :width: 23

-When working on Tulip, you will need several panels to see all the informations you need.
+When working on Tulip, you will need several panels to see all the information you need.
 In order to easily compare or sort your results, you can find at the bottom of the workspace a toolbar containing three groups of buttons :

 * |icon_workspace_macros|: here, only the first button, *Expose*, requires our attention.
 Clicking on it allows us to see icons representing every panel currently open.

 .. image:: _images/i_workspace_expose.png
     :width: 600

-You can then double-click on a panel icon to open it, click on the cross in the top-right corner of the icon to close it, or click again on the *Expose* button to return to the previously selected view.
+You can then double-click on a panel icon to open it, click on the cross in the top-right corner of the icon to delete it, or click again on the *Expose* button to return to the previously selected view.

-* |icon_panel_arrow|: You can simply change the currently seen panels by clicking on the arrows.
+* |icon_panel_arrow|: You can simply change the currently displayed panels by clicking on the arrows.

 * |icon_panels|: These icons appear depending of the number of opened panels.
-Clicking on one of those change the organization of the workspace according to the icon.
+Clicking on one of those change the tiling of the workspace according to the icon.

 .. image:: _images/i_workspace_6panels.png
     :width: 600

 On the top-right corner of the workspace window, you will find three different buttons:

 * |icon_list_graph|: Clicking on this button will display a list of opened graphs.
-The current one name is displayed using a bold font.
-Choosing a new graph will modify the concerned panel and update the visualized informations.
+The name of the current one is displayed using a bold font.
+Choosing an other graph will modify the current panel and update the visualized information.

-* |icon_move_panel|: When using the tiled display, you can use this icon to reorganize the panels to yuour convinience.
+* |icon_move_panel|: When using the tiled display, you can use this icon to reorganize the panels to your convinience.

-* |icon_close_panel|: Clicking on this icon will close the current panel.
+* |icon_close_panel|: Clicking on this icon will delete the current panel.

 The creation of panels have already been presented earlier.
-Consult :ref:`workspace_view` for more informations.
+Consult :ref:`workspace_view` for more information.

 .. _workspace_diagram: